Open to veterinarians, farriers, horse care providers and interested horse owners.

 publications on musculoskeletal imaging in horses and has been an

-invited speaker
+invited speak

 Meghann Lustgarten, DVM, DACVR, DACVSMR earned her board